Canon Digital SLR Camera Reviews

 I was all set to begin this review with a diatribe about all the negatives pertaining to movie shooting and Live View, but then thought better of it and opted to take the journey into 7D-dom with a positive foot forward.

 When you look at the real meat and potatoes inside this machine, you’ll discover, as I did, that when you peel back the movie capture veneer, the Canon EOS 7D is a very capable DSLR.
 That’s especially true when it comes to capturing breaking action, owing to a highly responsive, albeit not flawless, AF system coupled with an even more responsive shutter release.
-There—I took the high road.
-Too bad Bob Hope isn’t around to do the movie version: “The 7D Road to Bali, the Musical.”
-I could even write the music and lyrics.
-Read the rest of this entry »
+There-I took the high road.
+Too bad Bob Hope isn’t around to do the movie version: “The 7D Road to Bali, the Musical.“ I could even write the music and lyrics. (more…)

 First Light: Canon EOS 7D